 The Center for Sustainable Energy at Notre Dame (ND Energy) is built upon the foundations laid by the Notre Dame Energy Center (NDEC), a College of Engineering research center founded in 2005, and the Sustainable Energy Initiative (SEI), a Strategic Research Investment funded by the University in 2010.
-Part of Notre Dame Research, these two entities have been integrated into ND Energy, which now serves as the umbrella organization for these and other energy-related research and education programs at Notre Dame.
+In 2013, these two entities were integrated to form ND Energy, which serves as a university center and reports to the Vice President for Research in Notre Dame Research.

-ND Energy's strategy for sustained growth is to create a highly visible organization that promotes and provides resources for all energy-related activities at Notre Dame.
-ND Energy interacts with colleges and departments, centers and institutes, and student groups across campus to develop energy-related research initiatives and education and outreach programs for the Notre Dame and surrounding communities.
-ND Energy also seeks opportunities to interface on a global level with leaders from academia, industry, and government to influence energy policy, ethics, and international relations.
+ND Energy's strategy for sustained growth is to create a highly visible organization that promotes and provides resources for energy-related research and education at Notre Dame.
+Through joint collaborations, ND Energy creates new programs for the broader community and seeks opportunities to interface on a global level with leaders from academia, industry, and government to influence energy policy, ethics, and international relations.

-- Serve as a focal point for all University-wide energy-related activities
+- Serve as a focal point for all University-wide energy-related research and education activities.

-- Increase educational opportunities at the undergraduate and graduate levels
+- Increase educational opportunities pertaining to energy at the undergraduate and graduate levels.

-Peter C. Burns, The Henry J. Massman Professor of Civil and Environmental Engineering and Earth Sciences, and concurrent professor in the Department of Chemistry and Biochemistry, was named center director in July 2014.
-An accomplished researcher and administrator, Dr. Burns has served since 2009 as director of the Department of Energy funded, and recently renewed, Energy Frontier Research Center (EFRC) Materials Science of Actinides.
-The center was founded in 2005.
+Peter C. Burns, the Henry J. Massman Professor of Civil and Environmental Engineering and Earth Sciences and concurrent professor in the Department of Chemistry and Biochemistry, was named center director in July 2014.
+His views on the current state of energy are summarized in the foreword on alternative energy, featured in the first issue of The Notre Dame Law School's newest journal -- Journal on Emerging Technologies (JET).